11 Common Color Mistakes and How to Avoid Them

 Don't Always Rely on Color Trends

-Adding a trendy color to a room's palette can be the fresh take you need, but choose where you use the trend wisely.
-Wall colors and accessories can be easily switched out, but when purchasing furniture, choose shades that will stand the test of time.
+Adding a trendy color to a room's palette can be refreshing in the moment, but choose where you use the trend wisely.
+Wall colors and accessories can be easily switched out, but if you're making bigger purchases (like furniture or rugs), pick hues that will stand the test of time.